jas-williams/CubeCell-Helium-Mapper/README.md

 # Now go and perform the manual changes to the Payload and Preamble

-Set a DR_3 forllowing [this example](https://developer.helium.com/devices/arduino-quickstart/heltec-cubecell-board#manual-updates-to-the-heltec-runtime-libraries)
+Set Datarate to DR_3 following [this Helium Guide](https://developer.helium.com/devices/arduino-quickstart/heltec-cubecell-board#manual-updates-to-the-heltec-runtime-libraries)